2024 OCB Activity Proposal Solicitation

 The Ocean Carbon and Biogeochemistry (OCB) Program is soliciting proposals for OCB activities that will take place or begin during the 2024 calendar year.
 We seek proposals for OCB-relevant workshops and activities as follows:

-- Scoping workshops (~50-70 people) that bring together an appropriate body of expertise to foster discussions and develop forward momentum in a specific OCB-relevant research area (list of previous OCB scoping workshops)
+- Topical workshops (50-70 people) that bring together expertise across disciplines to foster discussions and build momentum in new OCB-relevant research areas (previous OCB scoping workshops)

-- Working groups (~8-12 members) to address targeted science goals/questions and develop products that benefit the broader OCB community (current OCB working groups on OCB website under Activities > Small Group Activities)
+- Working groups (8-12 members) to address targeted science goals and develop products that benefit and engage the broader OCB community

-- Training activities (~30-50 participants plus instructors as needed) to build capacity in different areas of OCB research (recent examples here)
+- Training activities (Up to 40 participants, incl. instructors) to build capacity in different areas of OCB research

-OCB’s overarching goal is to explore the ocean’s role in the global carbon cycle and the response of marine ecosystems to environmental changes of the past (paleo), present, and future (prediction).
-Proposed activities should address one or more of OCB’s current research priorities:
+OCB’s overarching goal is to explore the ocean’s role in the global carbon cycle and the response of marine ecosystems to environmental changes of the past, present, and future.
+In addition, proposed activities should address one or more of the following OCB-relevant topics:

-- Climate- and human-driven changes in ocean chemistry (e.g., acidification, deoxygenation, nutrient loading, etc.) and associated impacts on marine ecosystems
+- Climate- and human-driven changes in ocean biogeochemistry (e.g., acidification, deoxygenation, nutrient loading, etc.) and associated impacts on marine ecosystems

 - Ocean carbon uptake and storage, including processes from the air-sea interface to the deep ocean